Meal planning can be a GREAT way to save big bucks.

 Meal planning method #2: Use a meal planning service

 Most of us are strapped for time and energy, and that may be part of the reason you’re interested in meal planning anyway!
-(Plus, who doesn’t want to save money?)
+(Plus, who doesn’t want to save money on food & drink?)

 So if it’s something you’d rather not do but feel like it could help, why not have someone else do it for you?
 Freeing yourself up to do other things (including relaxing, maybe?) is a good thing.
 Meal planning services don’t have to be expensive, either.